galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the constructors' formats.
 The **XCMS** package itself is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments (using the R package CAMERA, {% cite CAMERA %}).
 This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
 {: .text-justify}

 First step of this tutorial is to download the data test.
-As describe in the introduction, we will use datas from {% cite VanDerHooft2016 %}.
+As describe in the introduction, we will use datas from ??????????.
 We will only process on a subset of these datas.
 So, you can **import your files directly in Galaxy by using the following URLs below** or download files into your computer (then upload them on Galaxy) :
 {: .text-justify}

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3244991.svg)](https://doi.org/10.5281/zenodo.3244991)